Delray Beach Juvenile Crimes Defense Lawyers

 - Resisting Arrest

 - Traffic Offenses

 - Underage Driving Under the Influence (DUI)

-An alleged juvenile offender may be able to get his or her charges dropped if he or she enters into a diversion program.
-However, successful completion of diversion programs typically satisfying several court-imposed conditions, such as:
+An alleged juvenile offender may be able to get their charges dropped if they enter into a diversion program.
+To successfully complete a diversion program, your child must satisfy the following requirements:

 - Anger management classes